flytaly/myshows-tracker/README.md

     npm run build:chrome
     npm run build:ff

 The extension uses [MyShows API](http://api.myshows.me/).
-Use need to create `.env` file and add credentials there.
+You need to create `.env` file and add credentials in it.

 ## License